jmcollin78/versatile_thermostat/README.md

 > * **major release 2.0**: addition of the "over climate" thermostat allowing you to transform any thermostat into a Versatile Thermostat and add all the functions of the latter.

 # Thanks for the beer [buymecoffee](https://www.buymeacoffee.com/jmcollin78)
-Many thanks to @salabur, @pvince83 and @bergoglio for the beers.
+Many thanks to @@salabur, @pvince83, @bergoglio, @EPicLURcher, @Kriss1670, @maia for the beers.
 It's very pleasing.

 # When to use / not use
 This thermostat can control 2 types of equipment:
 1. a heater that only works in on/off mode (named ```thermostat_over_switch```).
+Versatile Thermostat will regulate the length of a heating cycle and the pauses in-between by controlling a binary on/off switch.
+This mode is e.g. suitable for an electrical radiator controlled by a switch.
 The minimum configuration required to use this type of thermostat is:
    - an equipment such as a radiator (a ```switch``` or equivalent),
    - a temperature probe for the room (or an input_number),
    - an external temperature sensor (think about weather integration if you don't have one)
 2. another thermostat that has its own operating modes (named ```thermostat_over_climate```).
+Versatile Thermostat will regulate the target temperature of a climate entity.
+Common examples for this mode are the control of thermostatic radiator valves (TRV), air-conditions (AC), floor heating systems and pellet heating.
 For this type of thermostat, the minimum configuration requires:
    - an equipment such as air conditioning which is controlled by its own ```climate``` type entity,
    - a temperature probe for the room (or an input_number),
    - an external temperature sensor (think about weather integration if you don't have one)